 Photographer: Mr Sourav Karmakar | Country: India

 When Ritu Saini tells her story, she does not show any anger.
 She is completely at peace with the pain that life has inflicted on her.
 She grows excited when she talks about her days as a basketball player in Haryana, the state she once represented.
-But an acid attack on her cousin, whom she rejected, cut short a budding career & ended her dreams of playing for the country.
-But Ritu quickly regained confidence to lead a normal respectful life with dreams of playing basketball for her state.
-Picture taken at “Sheroes Hangout” Café in Agra, India.
+An acid attack from her cousin, whom she rejected, cut short her budding career and ended her dreams of playing for her country.
+Ritu has regained the confidence to lead a normal and respectful life, still dreaming of playing basketball and representing her state one day.

 UNSTOPPABLE DETERMINATION